lpmarques/portfolio/README.md

 Bioinformatist, data freak, self-starter developer.

-Ever-eager to learn and produce more from the programming world, in order to make lives *better* in the concrete world.
+Ever eager to learn (and make) more from the programming world, in order to enhance lives in the concrete one.

-# Development history
+## Development history

-## Working tools
+### Work tools

-My first contact with programming rose from the necessity to automatize data manipulation and analysis for research; simple and functionl bioinformatics, that led to the creation of a library of useful [tools](https://github.com/lpmarques/BItools-lib/).
+My first contact with programming rose from the need to automatize data manipulation routines for research; simple and functionl bioinformatics that led to the creation of a [library](https://github.com/lpmarques/BItools-lib/) of tools.

 For the puposes of accessing, filtering and cleaning DNA sequences, a handful of them can be checked [here](https://github.com/lpmarques/BItools-lib/tree/master/Sequence_processing).
-These include a script for [convertion](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/multiGB2fasta.pl) of often confusing file formats like *gb* (from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) database searches) into a readily functional multisequence *fasta* file; another one for a complete job of [data cleaning](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/zblocks.pl) on sequence alignments and also a tool for automatic [concatenation](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/concatenator.pl) of many sequence alignments (a less trivial job than it may sound).
+They include a script for [conversion](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/multiGB2fasta.pl) of the (often confusing) *multigb* file format (obtained from any [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) database search) to a cleaner multisequence *fasta* file; as well as one that executes a complete [data cleaning](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/zblocks.pl) job on sequence alignments.
+A tool for automatic [concatenation](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/concatenator.pl) of multiple sequence alignments is also included.

-To molecular scientists, it is also of usual interest to access base (character) composition of their sequence alignments.
-In that case, they could find useful scripts [here](https://github.com/lpmarques/BItools-lib/tree/master/Alignment_composition_analyses), to simply [calculate](https://github.com/lpmarques/BItools-lib/blob/master/Alignment_composition_analyses/gapcounter.pl) the total proportion of (often undesireble) gap characters, or even to [access](https://github.com/lpmarques/BItools-lib/blob/master/Alignment_composition_analyses/sitereader.pl) detailed information on base composition across all columns of an alignment.
+To molecular scientists, it is also of usual interest to determine base (character) composition of their DNA sequence alignments.
+In this case, they could find useful scripts [here](https://github.com/lpmarques/BItools-lib/tree/master/Alignment_composition_analyses) that can simply [calculate](https://github.com/lpmarques/BItools-lib/blob/master/Alignment_composition_analyses/gapcounter.pl) the total proportion of (often undesireble) gap characters, or even [access](https://github.com/lpmarques/BItools-lib/blob/master/Alignment_composition_analyses/sitereader.pl) detailed information on base composition across all columns of an alignment.

-Those interested in macroevolutionary issues could also make good use of [few scripts](https://github.com/lpmarques/BItools-lib/tree/master/Automated_tree_analyses) I developed to automatize analyses of big evolutionary trees (with potentially hundreds or thousands of terminal nodes).
-Among others, they include a simple subroutine to [unroot](https://github.com/lpmarques/BItools-lib/blob/master/Automated_tree_analyses/unroot.pl) trees and a more complex one that can [detect differences](https://github.com/lpmarques/BItools-lib/blob/master/Automated_tree_analyses/treeDist.pl) between partitions of two trees and summarize them in what is usually referred as "topological distances".
+Those interested in macroevolutionary issues could also make good use of [few scripts](https://github.com/lpmarques/BItools-lib/tree/master/Automated_tree_analyses) I developed to automatize big evolutionary trees analyses (with potentially hundreds or thousands of terminal nodes involved).
+These include a simple subroutine to [unroot](https://github.com/lpmarques/BItools-lib/blob/master/Automated_tree_analyses/unroot.pl) trees, besides a more complex one that can [detect differences](https://github.com/lpmarques/BItools-lib/blob/master/Automated_tree_analyses/treeDist.pl) between partitions of two trees and summarize them in what is usually referred as "topological distances".

-## Projects
+### Projects

-Even though I started in the coding world, 3 years ago, by learning python, my main language for the last 2 years has been Perl because it was common ground at my work place.
-Nevertheless, since my research project to achieve master's degree, data has been the air that I breath and to develop experience in data analysis with R became inevitable, as much as in building Sheel pipelines to integrate multiple softwares in complex tasks.
-A piece of this work can be checked [here](https://github.com/lpmarques/EqDelta).
+Although I started in the coding world, 3 years ago, by learning python, my main working language for the last 2 years has been Perl, on account of common grounds with my lab's team.
+Nevertheless, since my research project to achieve master's degree, data has been the air that I breath and it was inevitable to develop experience in data analysis with R, as much as in building Sheel pipelines to integrate multiple softwares on complex tasks.
+A piece of this work can be seen [here](https://github.com/lpmarques/EqDelta).

-Last but not least, I am currently developing **phyTest**, a software that can perform multiple statistical tests regarding evolutionary tree models.
-Although still in testing phase, it is already the most flexible program (that I know of) in terms of different approaches to determine tree confidence and this can be checked [here](https://github.com/lpmarques/phyTest) (an english version for the manual will be available soon).
+Last but not least, I am currently developing **phyTest**, a software that can perform various statistical tests regarding evolutionary tree models.
+Although still in alpha phase, it is already the most flexible, public access, software in terms of diversity of approaches to determine tree confidence.
+The last version of phyTest can always be checked [here](https://github.com/lpmarques/phyTest) (an english version of the manual will be available soon).

-# Where to find me
+## Where to find me

 * lucasmarques.bio@gmail.com
 * [Linkedin](https://www.linkedin.com/in/lucas-marques-370535a6/)